Evolution of Galaxies

 The VLA and the VLBA monitor these huge jets pouring out of hundreds of galaxies around the Universe.

 Red and Dead

 When a galaxy merger finally settles down, the spirals have become well mixed.
 Much of the two galaxies' star fuel has been either stripped off or forced out by the winds of its new, giant stars and the wasteful gorging of its new, powerful black hole.

 The regularly-spaced, gravitational relics of their arms' ancient traffic jams are lost, and the new, big galaxy has no organized star formation routine left.
 The stars made by the merger of the spiral galaxies are likely to be the last generation of big stars this galactic mishmash can make.

 As these (and all) stars age, their surface temperatures decrease, giving them a redder appearance.
-The aging merged galaxy then takes on the same hue from a distance.
+The aging merged or starburst galaxy then takes on the same hue from a distance.
 By the time a galaxy appears this way, we have affectionately referred to it as “red and dead.”

 Many of the galaxies near to ours are in this final resting stage.
 With ALMA, we have caught one of them in the act of draining its fuel.
 We see an enormous geyser of hydrogen and heavier elements forcing their way out of this galaxy’s core.

 With ALMA, we also spot the Universe’s first gas-drained galaxies.
 Their light is redshifted as the fabric of space beneath them has carried them away with its expansion.
 The shift of their light is enough to slip their wavelengths into ALMA’s submillimeter-wave territory, and we see dozens at a time.